W. Bruce Fye: Profiles in cardiology

-Cardiology taskforce
+American College of Cardiology

 During his tenure as president of the ACC, between 2002 and 2003, Fye tackled some of the effects of Clinton health care plan of 1993, which had highlighted the high number of specialists and a need for generalists, with the result that between 1994 and 2000, fellowship appointments fell by nearly a third.
 He stated in an interview that;

 managed care had a “gatekeeper” model, which prevented patients from seeing a cardiologist unless a primary care physician had signed off.
 Accordingly, competition in cardiology increased.

 In 2006, his essay "Troponin trumps common sense", which discussed the appropriate use of the troponin test, drew the attention of a number of cardiology colleagues.
 In a reply, he stated "rather than allowing troponin to trump common sense, we should inject more common sense into the process of ordering a troponin level in the first place".

 He also worked on the origins of the Mayo Clinic and authored a book titled The Mayo Clinic and Cardiology: Specialization in the Twentieth Century.